 Anybody who is wanting to know how to be more productive must understand that impulses exist for everybody.
 Whether it be checking emails, watching TV, or taking time to focus on alternative activities throughout the day, it is vital for individuals to know which habits are productive – and which are not.

-By creating a list of everything that needs to be done, you’re halfway toward the goal.
+You’re halfway toward the goal by creating a list of everything that needs to be done.
 Likewise, make a concrete list of activities that are to be avoided (either altogether, or during work hours).

 Commit to daily rituals